prasadew/Library_Management_System/README.md

 ### Backend
 - ASP.NET for API development
-- SQL Server for database management
+- SQLite for database management

 ### Tools
 - Postman for API testing